moliver28/research-handbook/content/handbook/about/on-call.md

 To see the status of the merge train (useful when team members are reporting that their MRs seem 'stuck' on the train), see [this issue to check the status and perform a workaround, if necessary](https://gitlab.com/gitlab-org/gitlab/-/issues/217908#when-the-merge-train-in-the-www-gitlab-com-project-might-be-stuck).

 TL;DR for workaround: If the first/oldest MR `iid` in [the FIFO list](https://gitlab.com/api/v4/projects/7764/merge_trains?scope=active&per_page=100&sort=asc) (`sort=asc` by ID) is actively running a pipeline and eventually gets merged, then things are moving along, just slowly.
 If the first one in the list isn't currently running any pipeline, remove it from the train and re-add it (it should go to the end).

+### Runbook for about.gitlab.com

+While the handbook is no longer on `about.gitlab.com`, some of the information in the [runbook for about.gitlab.com incident handling](https://gitlab.com/gitlab-com/runbooks/-/blob/master/docs/uncategorized/about-gitlab-com.md) may be helpful.